 When you reuse or republish Streetmix content, you should mention the following:

 - That you created this content with Streetmix

-- That the content is licensed under Creative Commons (or the BSD license, if the reproduction includes code)
+- That the content is licensed under Creative Commons (or the AGPL license, if the reproduction includes code)

 - Include a link to Streetmix (https://streetmix.net/)